The Speakers

 Head, Molecular Genetics

-Munich Leukemia Laboratory (MLL)Manja Meggendorfer is the Head of Molecular Genetics at Munich Leukemia Laboratory (MLL), where she oversees various R&D activities such as the 5,000 genome project, which is aimed at better understanding the genetic factors behind leukemia.
-She received her Master of Science in Biology from the Ludwig-Maximilians-University in Munich and her PhD. in collaboration with the Helmholtz Center Munich working on gene regulation within the architecture of the cell nucleus.
-After her post-doctorate, she moved to the field of hematology as a scientist in the department of molecular genetics at MLL.
-In combination with her MBA in Health Care Management, Manja hopes to improve the diagnostic and prognostic work associated with routine diagnostic approaches for leukemia or lymphoma patients.
+Dr. Meggendorfer earned her Master of Science in Biology from Ludwig-Maximilians-University in Munich and subsequently completed her Ph.D. in collaboration with the Helmholtz Center Munich, focusing on gene regulation within the architecture of the cell nucleus.
+Following her post-doctoral work, she transitioned to the field of hematology, joining MLL’s Molecular Genetics Department as a scientist.
+With her MBA in Health Care Management, Dr. Meggendorfer aspires to advance diagnostic and prognostic methodologies for routine leukemia and lymphoma diagnostics.

 Stephen Nimer, MD